Sue Williamson & Lebohang Kganye: Tell Me What You Remember

 In their respective practices, Sue Williamson (b.
 1941) and Lebohang Kganye (b.
 1990) incorporate oral histories into films, photographs, installations, and textiles to consider how the stories our elders tell us shape family narratives and personal identities.
 Implicitly and explicitly addressing legacies of racial violence and social injustice, their work offers a cross-generational dialogue on history, memory, and the power of self-narration.

-The exhibition is curated by Emma Lewis, former assistant curator at Tate Modern, London.
+The exhibition is curated by Emma Lewis, curator at Turner Contemporary, Margate, England.

 Additional support is provided by the Honickman Family.

-Ongoing support for exhibitions comes from the Christine and Michael Angelakis Exhibition Fund, the Jill and Sheldon Bonovitz Exhibition Fund, the Horace W. Goldsmith Foundation, the Christine and George Henisee Exhibition Fund, Aileen and Brian Roberts, and the Tom and Margaret Lehr Whitford Exhibition Fund.
+Ongoing support for exhibitions comes from the Christine and Michael Angelakis Exhibition Fund, the Jill and Sheldon Bonovitz Exhibition Fund, the Lois and Julian Brodsky Exhibition Fund, the Horace W. Goldsmith Foundation, the Christine and George Henisee Exhibition Fund, Aileen and Brian Roberts, and the Tom and Margaret Lehr Whitford Exhibition Fund.

 In addition, funding for all exhibitions comes from contributors to the Barnes Foundation Exhibition Fund: